 - 78% recovery to a 74.6% WO3 scheelite concentrate (industry standard: 65%) using simple gravity processing

-- Swedbank Norway appointed as Advisors in January 2014 in relation to the contemplated senior bond financing of approximately 50M euro
+- Swedbank Norway appointed as Advisors in relation to a contemplated senior bond financing of approximately 50M euro (Jan'14)

 Location & Mineralisation